 3. To be stored by the body as energy in fat cells

 Fats are highly digestible and an excellent source of energy.
-They yield approximately 2.25 times more energy (in the form of ATP or adenosine triphospahte) than proteins or carbohydrates.
-Fats are absorbed from the digestive system and are stored in fat cells for long term energy storage, readily available when needed.
-The vitamins A, D, E and K are usually absorbed in fat globules that travel through the lymphatic system of the small intestine.
+They yield approximately 2.25 times more energy (in the form of ATP or adenosine triphosphate) than proteins or carbohydrates.
+Fats are absorbed from the digestive system and are stored in fat cells for long-term energy storage, readily available when needed.
+The vitamins A, D, E, and K are usually absorbed in fat globules that travel through the lymphatic system of the small intestine.
 They then enter the general blood circulation and then these fats and vitamins are stored in body tissues or used by the body as needed.

 Hydration and Diet

-Dogs and cats bodies are made up of approximately 60% water.
+Dogs' and cats' bodies are made up of approximately 60% water.
 To maintain true health, the body must maintain this water content.
 Dehydration has severe effects on the health of your pet.
-There are several ways the body can become systemically dehydrated including extreme high or low temperature exposure, vomiting, diarrhea, physical exertion, and through eating a dry food diet.
+There are several ways the body can become systemically dehydrated including extremely high or low-temperature exposure, vomiting, diarrhea, physical exertion, and eating a dry food diet.
 Animals obtain water by drinking and eating foods that contain water.
 Dogs will regulate their water intake and naturally have thirst when they become dehydrated.
 Cats naturally do not have a high thirst drive and tend not to drink enough even when they become dehydrated.
 Some pet food companies even add salt to induce thirst in cats.
-This also has an extremely dehydrating affect.
+This also has an extremely dehydrating effect.
 Dietary moisture is important for maintaining hydration throughout the digestive process.
 Dry foods contain very low moisture content and cause the body to pull water from the body via the digestive organs to aid in the digestion of the dry matter within the stomach.
 Excessive thirst is a sign of dehydration, especially in cats that are highly susceptible to urinary dysfunction and kidney disease.

 Dietary Protein and Kidney Health